-The easiest way to install VirtualBox on Ubuntu would be to search for it in the Software Center and install it from there.
+The easiest way to install VirtualBox on Ubuntu is to search for it in the Software Center and install it from there.

-You can also install it from the command line using the command:
+You can also install it from the command line using this command:

 sudo apt install virtualbox

-However, if you check the package version before installing it, you’ll see that the VirtualBox provided by Ubuntu’s repository is quite old.
+However, if you check the package version before installing it, you’ll see that the VirtualBox provided by Ubuntu’s repository may be a bit older.

-For example, the current VirtualBox version at the time of writing this tutorial is 6.0 but the one in Software Center is 5.2.
-This means you won’t get the newer features introduced in the latest version of VirtualBox.
+For example, the current VirtualBox version at the time of writing is 7.0.10, the repository includes 7.0.6.
+This means you may miss out on some newer features introduced in the latest version.

-Method 2: Install VirtualBox using Deb file from Oracle’s website
+Method 2: Install VirtualBox using a deb file from Oracle’s website

 If you want to use the latest version of VirtualBox on Ubuntu, the easiest way would be to use the deb file.

-Oracle provides read to use binary files for VirtualBox releases.
+Oracle provides ready-to-use binary files for VirtualBox releases.
 If you look at its download page, you’ll see the option to download the deb installer files for Ubuntu and other distributions.

-You just have to download this deb file and double click on it to install it.
-It’s as simple as that.
+You just have to download the deb or rpm file as per the distro (here, it is Ubuntu 22.04) and double-click on it to install it.
+It is as simple as that.

-Now this is the command line method and it may seem complicated to you but it has advantages over the previous two methods.
-You’ll get the latest version of VirtualBox and it will be automatically updated to the future releases.
-That’s what you would want, I presume.
+This is the command line method, and it may seem complicated to you, but it offers advantages over the previous two methods.
+You will get the latest version of VirtualBox, which will be automatically updated with future releases.
+If that’s what you’re looking for.